Woman who created green bean casserole dies at 92

 Dorcas Reilly died on Oct.
 15 of Alzheimer's disease, said Ken Tomlinson of the Hinski-Tomlinson Funeral Home in Haddonfield, New Jersey.

-Campbell Soup officials said the New Jersey resident was the driving force behind the popular dish, made with green beans and cream of mushroom soup topped with crunchy fried onions.
+Campbell Soup officials said the New Jersey resident was the driving force behind the popular dish, made with green beans and cream of mushroom soup and topped with crunchy fried onions.
 The company said it is the most popular recipe ever to come out of its corporate kitchen.
+The recipe's website got 2.7 million visits during last year's holidays, the company said.

 The original recipe card was donated to the National Inventors Hall of Fame in 2002.